Medium Difficult Bible Person Quiz with Answers

 -

-What was Jesus doing on the ship with his disciples when they encountered a storm?
+What was Jesus doing on the ship when his disciples thought they were going to drown when they encountered a storm?

 -

-David lusted over Bathsheba next door when he watched her taking a bath in the nude.
+Lust filled David's heart as he watched Bathsheba next door taking a bath in the nude.

-He had Uriah killed so that he could marry Bathsheba.
+David had Bathsheba's husband, Uriah, killed so that he could marry her.

 1 Kings